CONDITIONAL SENTENCES

 In case

-I can use my phone in case I have phone
+I can use my phone in case I have to phone someone.

 Provided